The Five Misdeeds, Beatrice Alemagna, Topipittori 2014, detail. “In its folds hide all the memories.” One of her 29 books.

 I know a

-morph into angry persecuting feelings.
-I could think or say bad things to T or
+little bit about what can happen when uncomfortable feelings arise.
+They can morph into angry, persecuting feelings.
+I could think or say bad things to Terry or

 myself.
 If I hurt enough, I might even go off-topic and remind him of when he